OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-02.md

 ## Proverbs 2:15

-Whose paths are crooked and who are devious in their ways.
+Whose ways are twisted and who are deceitful in their actions.

 ---